Per-example gradients: a new frontier for understanding and improving optimizers: Introduction

 Motivated by these examples, we study the technical challenges arising from computing generic gradient statistics.
-We show the following: \begin{itemize}[nosep, leftmargin=15pt] \item Generic gradient statistics can be implemented with a \emph{computational graph surgery}, and, in some cases, gradients' structure allows the approach to be as efficient as computing average gradients (Section \ref{sec:graph_surgery_overview}). \item For sequence-based models, an implementation using just-in-time compiled JAX \vmap vectorization transformation only incurs a moderate computational overhead, providing a path for prototyping (Section \ref{ssec:implem_transformer}). \end{itemize} Through these technical findings \emph{we do not claim that generic gradient statistics are inexpensive}, \emph{we simply claim that they are not prohitively expensive}.
-We can then use gradient statistics to improve our understanding of two optimization algorithms: \begin{itemize}[nosep, leftmargin=15pt] \item \textbf{\signsgd} (Section \ref{sec:micro_sign_sgd}).
+We show the following (Section \ref{sec:mb_grad_stats_overview}): \begin{itemize} \item In some workloads, including transformers, simple automatic vectorization tools like \vmap in JAX~\citep{jax2018} allow for quick prototyping without incurring prohibitive overheads, \item Per-example or ``per-token'' gradient statistics may be implemented with a negligible memory and computational overhead for promising algorithms and metrics on specific architecture families. \end{itemize} Our results suggest that computing generic gradient statistics is not prohibitively expensive, and in some cases come at virtually no overhead.
+We then use gradient statistics to improve our understanding of two optimization algorithms: \begin{itemize}[nosep, leftmargin=15pt] \item \textbf{\signsgd} (Section \ref{sec:micro_sign_sgd}).
 We study a per-element version of \signsgd and find that the optimal positioning of the $\sign$ operation is as late as possible in the processing chain --- a phenomenon which can be understood using a simple signal-to-noise ratio analysis. \item \textbf{\adam} (Section \ref{sec:microadam}).
 We study \adam variants which operate on per-example statistics like the second moment.
-We provide, to the best of our knowledge, the first true implementation of these algorithms at scale, have the predicted scaling properties with batch size.
+We provide, to the best of our knowledge, the first true implementation of these algorithms at scale, confirming the predicted scaling properties with batch size.
 We show that preconditioners which depend on the mean squared train faster and more stably than those which depend on the variance, in contrast to conventional wisdom. \end{itemize}

 Altogether, our results suggest that studying per-example gradients/gradient transformations is tractable even in modern settings and opens a new dimension for understanding and improving training algorithms.